-As a healthcare provider you are in a unique position.
-Patients may share confidential information with you, creating for them a sense of intimacy.
-When you pay attention to them, or give them comfort by addressing their physical concerns, they may misinterpret your care, and decide they are smitten with you.
-Before you reciprocate those feelings, remember you are in a position of trust, power and authority so it is of primary importance that provider-patient relationships are structured in the context of healthcare with established professional boundaries.
+As a health care provider you are in a unique position—patients may share confidential information with you, creating for them a sense of intimacy.
+When you pay attention to them, or give them comfort by addressing their physical concerns, they can misinterpret your care.
+Before you reciprocate those feelings, remember you are in a position of trust, power and authority so it is of primary importance that provider-patient relationships are structured in the context of health care with established professional boundaries.

 Codes of Ethics